top of page

 Awareness

-Less than five percent of incoming ocean containers are scanned for nuclear/radiation threats by DHS officers stationed abroad.
+Less than five percent of incoming ocean containers are scanned for nuclear/radiation threats by local port customs officers at the request of CBP officials stationed abroad

 The Risk